csula/cs3220-spring-2018/notes/html_css.md

 CSS stands for Cascading Style Sheet, which indicates the importance of cascade.

-At very basic, the CSS rule order matters but there are a lot more than just the order of declaration.
+At basic, the CSS rule order matters but there are a lot more than just the order of declaration.
 We can simplify the CSS order as below:

 * Important